DWI & Criminal Liability in Vehicular Homicide

 In July of 2017 the New Jersey Legislature enacted N.J.S.A.
 2C:11-5.3 Strict Liability Vehicular Homicide.
 Under this statute, a person is guilty of a crime of the third degree if he or she causes the death of another while driving a motor vehicle in violation of N.J.S.A.
 39:4-50; Driving While Intoxicated.

 By enacting this statute, the Legislature eliminated the element of recklessness for the criminal prosecution of a death related to a drunk driving accident.
 In other words, if a driver of a motor vehicle is legally intoxicated and a death occurs as a result of his or her operation of the motor vehicle, that driver is criminally liable, there is no requirement to prove recklessness.
 If convicted that individual will be exposed to a State Prison Term of up to Five (5) years.

-If you have been charged with an alcohol related offense or any other offense under the New Jersey Motor Vehicle or Criminal Code please contact Criminal Law Partner Greg S. Gargulinski, Esq.
+If you have been charged with an alcohol related offense or any other offense under the New Jersey Motor Vehicle or Criminal Code, contact a Criminal Law Attorney at Davison, Eastman, Muñoz, Paone, P.A..